Description:

 Definitions:

-Approximately one third of households participating in the Scottish Household Survey are asked to respond to the question “On the whole, how satisfied or dissatisfied are you with this house/flat?” by selecting one of the following answers:
+Approximately one quarter of households participating in the Scottish Household Survey are asked to respond to the question “On the whole, how satisfied or dissatisfied are you with this house/flat?” by selecting one of the following answers:

 1. Very satisfied